Tanay2109/WorldQuant-Achievements/Fundamental/DebtToAsset_Ratio_based_Signal.md

 - Margin = 7.97‱

-The use of combined ranking and time-series delta functions captures both temporal shifts and relative performance.
 Good balance between risk and return with moderate Sharpe and manageable drawdown.